Tramp (nightclub): History

 Gold banned all photography within the club and prevented paparazzi and gossip columnists from entering.
 Anyone who asked a guest for an autograph was also thrown out and Gold cultivated a reputation for discretion.
 When a newspaper described Tramp as a disreputable club attended by "tarty little pieces" Gold sued and won damages.
 Despite this, Gold was lenient with his regulars and rarely banned any.
-The Who's drummer Keith Moon was banned for a month after destroying a chandelier but Gold reduced this ban to 48 hours after Moon sent his chauffeur around with £500 in cash and phoned Gold, in tears, asking where else he would party; members were sometimes permitted to run up large bar tabs, Moon's reached £14,000 at one point.
+The Who's drummer Keith Moon was banned for a month after destroying a chandelier but Gold reduced this ban to 48 hours after Moon sent his chauffeur around with £500 in cash and phoned Gold, in tears, asking where else he would party.
+Members were sometimes permitted to run up large bar tabs; Moon's reached £14,000 at one point.
 In contrast to rival club Annabel's, Gold refused to apply a dress code at Tramp; Tara Palmer-Tomkinson famously attended her 21st birthday party there wearing only a bikini and fur coat.
 Men were not allowed entry unless accompanied by women.

-Joan Collins was a member, and the nightclub scenes in The Stud, a 1978 film adaption of her sister Jackie Collins's 1969 novel The Stud, were filmed inside Tramp.
+Joan Collins was a member, and the nightclub scenes in The Stud, a 1978 film adaption of her sister Jackie Collins's 1969 novel The Stud, were filmed inside Tramp (Jackie Collins was married to Tramp's co-founder Oscar Lerman, he was one of the producers for the film, and the name of the club was likely inspired by the "Hobo" nightclub from The Stud which was published earlier that year).
 Gold thought he might have been the inspiration for the nightclub manager in the film.
 Gold established a Los Angeles branch of Tramp in the 1980s.
 In 1998, British businessman and racehorse owner Robert Sangster was interested in acquiring shares in Tramp.
 Gold sold his stake later that year to Caledonian Heritable, an Edinburgh-based property firm.
 Gold remained employed as "greeter-in-chief" until 2003 as he was the only person who knew the entire membership personally.
 There was some concern among members over the 2001 publication of Gold's memoir Tramp's Gold, but he maintained his discretion and it caused no scandal.
 The book's foreword was by long-time member Michael Caine.